 Black films expand when the sun shines and contract at night.
-The actual expansion factor is 11⁄2% per 38°C (100°F) temperature change.
-Thus a black plastic skin fitted to a structure when the sun is shining will become drumtight after nightfall.
-Clear films do not absorb heat energy from the sun and stay at ambient temperature; consequently the expansion/contraction rate can generally be ignored.
+Actual expansion factor is 11⁄2% per 100°F temperature change.
+Thus a black plastic skin fitted to a structure when the sun is shining will become drum-tight after nightfall.
+Clear films do not absorb heat energy from the sun and stay at ambient temperature.
+The expansion/contraction rate can then generally be ignored.

 If the temperature within any plastic-clad structure becomes too high in sunshine it can be reduced by spraying the outer surface with aluminium or light-coloured paint.
-Even a suspension of powdered limestone in water or thin mud slurry might give temporary protection in extreme circumstances.
 Some paints do not adhere very well to polythene surfaces, and may need to be replaced after a period of time.

 The thermal insulation properties ('U' factor) of polythene films are poor.
 However, well-insulated buildings can be made by using two sheets of plastic between which is sandwiched an insulating material.
-In the U.K. some very satisfactory mushroom-growing houses have been made in this way, using fibreglass or mineral wool as an insulant.
+In the U.K. some very satisfactory mushroom-growing houses have been made in this way, using fibreglass or mineral wood as an insulant.
 In Italy, farm buildings have been made in the same manner, using two layers of plastic with straw as an insulant.
-Any lightweight, dry material which contains a lot of air spaces would be suitable.
-If an organic material like straw or hay is so used it would be desirable to pre-treat it with an insecticide.
+Any light-weight dry material which contains a lot of air spaces would be suitable.
+If an organic material like straw and hay is so used it would be desirable to pre-treat it with an insecticide.

-The fire hazards to the occupants of a structure covered with a single skin of polythene are minimal; the film melts at temperatures in excess of 100°C (212°F).
+The fire hazards to the occupants of a structure covered with a single skin of polythene are minimal - the film melts at temperatures in excess of 100C (212F).

-However, this is not true where two layers of plastic are used with a straw or hay inner filling.
-Clearly the risk of ignition from cooking, oil, lighting, or cigarettes is much higher.
+However this is not true where two layers of plastic are used with a straw or hay inner filling.
+Clearly the risks of ignition from cooking, oil, lighting, or cigarettes is much higher.
 It is essential that the fire risks and danger are appreciated by the users of the structures.